hanzhao-wang/RewardModeling/readme.md

 ```
 We recommend running our experiments with the number of GPUs mentioned in config names to ensure the correct batch sizes.

-If you have any questions, feel free to open an issue or contact us.
+If you have any questions, feel free to open an issue or contact us via [email](mailto:py4contact@gmail.com).

 ## Acknowledgements
 This codebase is built on top of [RLHFlow](https://github.com/RLHFlow/RLHF-Reward-Modeling/tree/main/bradley-terry-rm).
 Special thanks to its creators for their valuable contributions and insights.